stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/08-function-basics.md

 ## Pass by Reference

-Changes made to non-`const` reference parameter affect the variable passed into the function.
+Changes made to non-`const` reference parameters affect the variable passed into the function.

 ```cpp
 int mutator(int& number) {